comp-physics/PyQBMMlib/README.md

     - Computation of exponents/indices and coefficients `TransportTerms`
 - Inversion algorithms `MomentInvert`
     - 1D
-        - Wheeler
+        - Wheeler (with flag for adaptive)
-        - Adaptive wheeler
-        - HyQMOM
+        - HyQMOM (with flag for max skewness)
     - 2+D
         - CQMOM
         - CHyQMOM